 1) Any plan which results in decreased payments has the potential to increase the total amount of money you will pay if you end up not qualifying for PSLF because those amounts will just be deferred and interest will accumulate.

 2) Any previously uncapitalized interest which had accumulated under REPAYE gets added to your loan payments when switching to PAYE.
 This has the net effect of increasing your future interest accumulation.
 That is, you’ll start paying interest on the interest.
 If you end up with PSLF, however, this is of no consequence to you.

 3) If you are married and file separately (MFS) to lower your income, you will likely pay more in taxes (but not always).
 This will be lost money if you don’t end up benefiting from PSLF

-Anything which lowers your “Adjusted Gross Income” (AGI, line 26 on your Form 1040) will lower your income-driven loan payments with REPAYE, or with PAYE if you are under the 10-year payment threshold.
+Anything which lowers your “Adjusted Gross Income” (AGI, line 7 on the new 1040 forms as of 2018) will lower your income-driven loan payments with REPAYE, or with PAYE if you are under the 10-year payment threshold.

 If you are above the PAYE 10-year threshold, reducing your AGI will not lower your payments (unless you reduce the AGI enough to get under the threshold, of course).
 But if you are near or over the threshold then you are likely in a high enough income range where it is prudent to minimize your AGI for tax purposes anyway, regardless of any effects on your loan payments.